Michael Geib caught these mammatus clouds from Akron, Ohio, on July 20, 2022. Thank you, Michael!

 People associate these cloud pouches with severe weather.
 And it’s true; they typically appear around, before or after a storm.

-Most clouds are formed by rising air.
+In fact, most clouds are formed by rising air.
 But mammatus clouds are interesting in part because they’re formed by sinking air.
-You sometimes hear people say that mammatus clouds continue extending downward and can even form tornados, but that’s not true.

 Like what you read?
 Subscribe and receive daily news delivered to your inbox.